aws-samples/awesome-sagemaker/.github/pull_request_template.md

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

-Please make sure your entry is respecting the format
+Please make sure your entry is respecting the format:

 `[<CONTENT_TYPE>] [<CONTENT_NAME>](<CONTENT_URL>)`